-I made this Red Dragon Trophy Wall Mount and have it available for sale, but if you’re interested in making your own, I’d also like to share a series of photos below showing how I made it.
+I made this red dragon trophy wall mount, which has since been sold.
+If you’re interested in making your own, I’d like to share a series of photos below showing how I made it.

 First, I cut out the mask’s eye holes and glued in the glass eyes, using epoxy putty* to fill in the gaps around them (and also putting some around the backs of the eyes to make sure they stayed in place).
 I used some additional epoxy putty to detail the normally open vision area beneath the eyes, and to make a nice deep nostril hole.

 *I’ll reference using epoxy putty a number of times throughout this article – in all cases, I’m using a marvelous, lightweight variety known as FreeForm Air, available from Smooth-on.
 Because of its lightweight properties, the entire sculpture – even including the wooden base – weighs in at about 5 lbs total.

 I used hot glue to attach the wooden support to the inside of the mask at the appropriate angle, and then (not pictured) used epoxy putty to reinforce the connection point.